jianghong/simpleDB/README.md

 i.e. Opposite of SET is UNSET and vice versa.
 I used nested stacks for this implementation but soon hit a roadblock.

 My final implementation is a culmination of the two ideas above.
-I want to only store the previous state of changed variables instead of the entire DB.
-So I have a stack of dictionaries and each dictionary represented the previous state of variables that were changed.
+I only store the previous state of changed variables instead of the entire DB.
+So I have a stack of dictionaries and each dictionary represents the previous state of variables that are changed.
-On rollback, the previous state would be restored.
-This implementation got past the roadblock and was quite space efficient as well as time efficient.
+On rollback, the previous state is be restored.
+This implementation got past the roadblock and is quite space efficient as well as time efficient.